Thegitway/Adiscount/README.md

 Deployments are handled by [Docker] i user docker-compose to generate both container for mariadb and (api+react)

 - Exec this command:
-- to generate the the deploy folder named `out`
+- to generate a deployment folder named `out`
 - ```shell script
 $> dotnet publish -o out
 ```